 Marinades are a meat lover’s best friend.
-There are few ways to up the flavor of your dishes quite like letting the main ingredients rest in a delicious marinade.
+There are few ways to intensify the flavor of your dishes quite like letting the main ingredients rest in a delicious marinade.
 Not only does it add an extra element of seasoning and spice, it also tenderizes your meat and helps it come out juicy and perfect.
-Here are a few things you can do to up your marinade game:
+Here are a few things you can do to up your marinade game

 Generally speaking, you want about ½ cup of marinade for each pound of meat.
 You can adjust this to suit whatever recipe you’re making.
 When your dish calls for a more subtle touch, adjust down; if you think the meat could use a bigger kick, use more.

 3. Create Your Marinade.
 You may have a specific marinade recipe you want to use, or you might want to give making your own a go.
 Marinades are fairly easy to create: The most important thing (other than using flavors you like) is to make sure you include all the ingredients you need for your desired results.

 “Each ingredient in a marinade has a job.”